hamxiaoz/monokai-slate-vscode/README.md

 2. Quick and easy spotting
 3. Best support for JavaScript, TypeScript, JSON and Markdown.

-It's ported and enhanced from my other theme for Atom editor: [Monokai Slate - Atom](https://atom.io/themes/monokai-slate)., a top download (34k+) Monokai theme in Atom marketplace.
+It's ported and enhanced from my other theme for Atom editor: [Monokai Slate - Atom](https://atom.io/themes/monokai-slate), a top download (34k+) Monokai theme on Atom marketplace.

 ## Preview